 Information about CSD Program

-We learn about the scientific, developmental, and multicultural aspects od speech, language, and hearing.
+We learn about the scientific, developmental, and multicultural aspects of speech, language, and hearing.

 - Speech sound system acquisition or disorders

-- Language delay or disorders in young children by feature, presumed cause, or correlates
+- Language delay or disorders in children which can be receptive or expressive

 - Language-learning disabilities in school-age and adolescents